quinnleblog/quinleblog/src/pages/en/EnIntroduction.md

 <vue-mathjax></vue-mathjax>
 # Introduction:

 Somebody told me that the best way to learn is to explain the concept to others.
 Therefore, I created this blog primarily to teach myself and hope that you find the blog useful.
-Covered topics are data science (both from theoretical view and practical use), my notes about Mathematics and sharing my experience
+Covered topics are data science <span class="tex2jax_ignore">(</span>both from theoretical view and practical use<span class="tex2jax_ignore">)</span>, my notes about Mathematics and sharing my experience.

 # About me:
 I'm currently a PhD student in Mathematics at University of Southern California.
-My interest includes data science, statistics and Financial Math.
+My interest includes data science, statistics and financial math.

 # Contact:
 > #### <i class="far fa-envelope"></i>   nguyet.t.t.le@gmail.com